 - Kill the larvae: Spray the top layer of soil with neem oil.
 Make sure you don’t use the oil less than a week before harvest, and that it doesn’t touch the buds.
 Alternatively, sprinkle food-grade diatomaceous earth over exposed parts of the growing medium.

-If there are still larvae remaining after your treatment, it is time to switch things up because they are becoming resistant.
-Products such as BT Bacteria, SM-90, and Essentria IC3 Insecticide should do the job if you don’t mind going down the chemical route.
+If there are still larvae remaining after your treatment, it is time to switch things up because they are resisting treatment.
+Products such as Bacillus thuringiensis (a species of bacteria), SM-90, and Essentria IC3 Insecticide should do the job if you don’t mind going down the chemical route.
 After a fungus gnat infestation, water your crop less often and keep using your sticky cards.

 These mites are the most common cannabis pest, and at 0.4mm they are extremely hard to spot with the naked eye.
 In fact, you will probably need a magnifying glass to spot these insects.
 As small as they are, spider mites can ruin a crop.
 They have sharp mouths that pierce the individual plant cells and remove the contents.

 You may spot orange, white, or yellow specks on your plant’s leaves and wonder what they are.
 We’re afraid to say; they are probably spider mites!
 Their diminutive nature means it can take days or even weeks to spot mites unless you are very careful when checking your crop.
 Here are a few reasons why growers dread spider mites:

 - Spider mites are easily able to re-infest a crop if they are not totally eradicated, including in nearby areas.